asornoso/TwitterDataVisualizer/README.md

 #Installation:
 - Requirements:
   - Node.js
+  - Twitter API credentials(create a twitter dev profile and make an app)

+- Edit models --> search.js and drop in your twitter credentials
+- Save
-- Navigate to project
+- Navigate to project in terminal
-- Run 'npm start'
+- Run 'npm start' in terminal
 - Go to localhost:3001 in your browser